 How to Get There

 The trail winds around the lake for about a mile before you reach the actual trailhead.
-From there it is about 3 miles to the summit.
-Be prepared though because there is significant elevation gain to the summit, and it is basically straight up the whole way.
+From there, it is about 3 miles to the summit.
+Be prepared though, because there is significant elevation gain to the summit, and it is straight up the whole way.
 Here is the Google Earth View of my GPS recording to give you a feel for the trail.

-There are a lot of unique rock formations along the trail and mountain that will make your walk up interesting.
+There are a lot of unique rock formations along the trail and mountain that will make your walk up enjoyable.
 Think of it as whetting your appetite for what is to come: the crazy Potato Chip Rock.